 Should I book Alcatraz tour tickets in advance?

 Definitely, Alcatraz Island is a trendy place.
 And it is worth booking a trip well in advance.
-Otherwise, you can get stuck in the 3-4 hour queue waiting for the island’s ferry and not getting a ticket.
-Tickets to Alcatraz are in high demand, so it happens that you can’t get to the ferry without earlier booking.
+Otherwise, you can get stuck in the 3-4 hour line waiting for the island’s ferry and not getting a ticket.
+Tickets to Alcatraz are in high demand, so it happens that you can’t get to the ferry without an earlier booking.
 Alcatraz Tours can fill up about 90 days in advance, especially during tourist peak months.

 During a pandemic, booking is mandatory due to a limited number of places.